A local’s guide to Naples - Dominique Alves Da Silva - Citimarks

 Are they still as religious as we are reading in history books?

-"Naples is a colorful city full of eccentricities, of things taking place in a confusing and disordered manner.
-It is the land of the paradox, the unusual, the upside-down and the surreal."
+"Naples is a vibrant city teeming with eccentricities and events unfolding in a bewildering and disorderly manner.
+It is a realm of paradoxes, the unusual, the topsy-turvy, and the surreal."

 Is the family still playing a major role in their life?